Structural Nested Mean Models Under Parallel Trends Assumptions: Optimal Regime SNMMs

-Suppose we want to maximize the expectation of some utility $Y=\sum_{m=0}^K \tau_m Y_m$ which is a weighted sum of the outcomes we observe at each time step with weights $\tau_m$.
-Let $Y(g)=\sum_{m=0}^K \tau_mY_m(g)$ denote the counterfactual value of the utility under treatment regime $g$.
+Suppose we want to maximize the expectation of some utility $Y=\sum_{k=0}^K \tau_k Y_k$ which is a weighted sum of the outcomes we observe at each time step with weights $\tau_k$.
+Let $Y(g)=\sum_{k=0}^K \tau_kY_k(g)$ denote the counterfactual value of the utility under treatment regime $g$.
 We want to find $g^{opt}=argmax_g E[Y(g)]$.
-Under (\ref{alpha_seq_ex}) and (\ref{no_mod}), it follows from results in Robins (2004) that $g^{opt}$ is given by the following backward recursion:
+Under (\ref{alpha_seq_ex}) and (\ref{no_mod}), it follows from results in \citet{robins2004optimal} that $g^{opt}$ is given by the backward recursion:

 That is, the optimal treatment rule at each time step is the rule that maximizes the weighted sum of expected future counterfactual outcomes assuming that the optimal treatment rule is followed at all future time steps.
-Hence, in terms of the blip function,
+Define the optimal regime blip function

+This is the conditional effect of treatment level $a_m$ followed by the optimal regime compared to treatment level $0$ followed by the optimal regime in those receiving treatment level $a_m$.
+Under the assumption that unobserved confounders are not effect modifiers, (\ref{opt_blip}) does not depend on $A_m$, i.e.